Setting HTTPS with TLS for our REST API

 More info in certbot docs

-• standalone option will create a dummy server to respond challenge on port 80 (authentication challenge) because we don’t have a server running now.
+• certbot will create a dummy server to respond challenge on port 80 (authentication challenge) because we don’t have a server running now.

 • /etc/letsencrypt is the folder where our certificates will be created